privateAccountOfLiu/Shadow-Fight-2-Easy-Switch/README.md

 # English Version
 # ShadowFight2 Easy Switch
 ## Abstract
-A simple project will give you more fun in Shadow Fight 2（暗影格斗2的简便模型动作的制作和转换项目）
+A simple project will give you more fun in ShadowFight2
 ## Introduction
 ### Model Transformation
 #### The First Button: .obj to .xml